harpreetkaur0509/Browser-Based-React-IDE/README.md

 #  React Project

-This is a React-based project for CipherSchools.
+This is a React-based project.

 ## 🚀 Features
 - Built with React and modern JavaScript (ES6+)